gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Incident-Response-Investigation/README.md

 We can get a little bit specific to validate the incident and see who else logged in recently as successful to this virtual machine.
 (Note that this KQL query is very simple and we are collecting Windows Event logs from only 1 VM in this project.)
 ![image](https://github.com/gervguerrero/Azure-Cloud-SOC-Lab-Incident-Response/assets/140366635/5ee62c39-cb39-4642-8097-abbc9607b60b)

 At this point we can confirm that the Brute Force Success was a True Positive.
-The security would then perform proactive threat hunting to any other machines related to the victim or servers that it commonly authenticates with.
-With validating the incident, we move into the next phase of the incident reponse process:
+The security team would then perform proactive threat hunting to any other machines related to the victim or servers that it commonly authenticates with.
+With validating the incident, we move into the next phase of the incident reponse process.

+## Step 3: Containment, Eradication, and Recovery
+### Containment
-From here, depending on how the security team would operate, a digital forensics investigation would take place with the virtual machine affected, which itself is a very detailed process that is not covered in this exercise.
+From here, depending on how the security team operates, the computer being investigated would be isolated to contain any immediate threats, and a thorough digital forensics investigation would take place to fully understand the complete impact of this attack.
+The forensics investigation is a very detailed process that would require it's own page to explain and is not covered in this exercise.

 Though we can quickly list out key areas of forensic investigation for responding to an incident in a Windows operating system: